Richelieu-class battleship: Design

 Initial studies by the design staff quickly demonstrated that a battery of 406 mm guns would be impossible if the other characteristics would be fulfilled within the allotted displacement.
 Six proposals were submitted on 27 November.
 The first, Project 1, was a scaled up Dunkerque, while Project 2, 3, and 4 were variations on that design with main battery arrangements based on the British Nelson class, mounting three turrets forward of the superstructure.
 Project 2 used one twin and two triple turrets, Project 3 incorporated one quadruple and two twin turrets, while Project 4 used three triple turrets.
 Two related variants, Project 5 and 5 bis adopted an even more unusual arrangement featuring two quadruple turrets placed amidships between fore and aft superstructures inspired by the ideas of the Italian admiral Vincenzo De Feo.
 Secondary armament for the designs amounted to twelve 130 mm guns in quadruple turrets as on the Dunkerques.
 All six designs were overweight and the last two were quickly rejected since their layout significantly limited the firing arc of the main battery.

 The naval command quickly settled on Project 1, as it had the most balanced combination of speed and combat power—offensively and defensively—that could realistically be achieved within the displacement constraints imposed by the Washington Treaty (and the existing French shipyard facilities).
-But concerns over the perceived lightness of the secondary battery compared to foreign capital ships led the command to request studies for a new 152 mm secondary battery, despite the fact that this would preclude the possibility of using dual-purpose guns.
+But concerns over the perceived lightness of the secondary battery compared to foreign capital ships led the command to request studies for a new 152 mm secondary battery, despite this precluding the use of dual-purpose guns.
 The designers submitted two options: five triple or four triple turrets, with a heavy anti-aircraft battery of 75 mm guns; the five turret variant would include six of the 75 mm guns, while the four turret version would add two of the 75 mm weapons.
 These proposals presented several problems: first, the anti-aircraft guns were sensitive to blast effects from the main and secondary batteries, which would require additional space that was not available, and second, the Project 1 design was already overweight, and the added guns would increase displacement even further.
 The naval command ultimately decided on 14 April 1935 that new dual-purpose mounts for the 152 mm guns would have to be developed.